Survey-2024/.github/profile/README.md

 ## Survey Microservices Project
 This is a learning project where a deployed Platform as a Service (PaaS) ecosystem serves as a solution for a survey submission/consumption scenario.

 Survey submitters download a survey in PDF format, fill it out offline, and upload it.
-Artificial Intelligence (AI) extracts the answers based on a trained model and persists them in a database.
+An Artificial Intelligence (AI) custom-trained machine-learning model extracts the answers and persists them in a database.
 Survey reviewers can read survey answers without having to download and read the submitted PDF files.

 For any inquiries or demo requests, feel free to reach out either here or [LinkedIn](https://www.linkedin.com/in/cjd78/)!